patrickstarhasb00bs84/Project-Create-and-Mint-Token---ETH-AVAX/README.md

    - Ensure the Solidity compiler version is set to 0.8.0 or higher.

 2. **Import OpenZeppelin Contracts:**
-   - In the Remix sidebar, create a new file named `RVC.sol`.
+   - In the Remix sidebar, create a new file named `m3.sol`.
    - Copy and paste the entire code from `RVC.sol` provided in this repository.

 3. **Compile the Contract:**